Jahia/headless-templatesSet/README.md

 ## Initiative overview

-This module is one of the three components of the Jahia Nextjs initiative.
-The aim of this initiative is to explore and explain the Jahia capabilities to easily create and manage headless web project.
+The aim of the Jahia Nextjs initiative is to explore and explain the Jahia capabilities, to easily create and manage headless web project.
+Solutions we use are :
+- [Jahia][jahia-website] : a Cloud / On-premise *DXP* solution to create and contribute
+- [Vercel][vercel-website] a next-js Cloud platform provider to render the web project

+To know more about the Jahia Nextjs initiative [read this dedicated page][initiative.md].

 |Developers|Web Contributors|
 |---|---|